alysaradjac/Basket-Buddy/README.md

    Dependencies

-1. Installation
+1. Installation:
 Clone this repository to your local machine: git clone (https://github.com/alysaradjac/Basket-Buddy.git)

-2. Setup
+2. Setup:
 No additional configuration is needed beyond cloning the repository.
 Simply open index.html in your web browser.

-3. Usage
+3. Usage:
 To use Basket Buddy♥, open index.html in your browser.
 The app includes the following features:
 Create and Manage Lists: Add, remove, and edit grocery lists.
 Add Items: Include details and images for each item in your lists.
 Track Purchased Items: Mark items as purchased with a check mark.

-4. Dependencies
+4. Dependencies:
 This project uses the following technologies:
 HTML: For the structure of the app.
 CSS: For styling the app.